Ecchordosis physaliphora

-Ecchordosis physaliphora is a congenital benign hamartomatous lesions derived from notochord remnants.
-It is usually located in the retroclival prepontine region.
-It is due to remaining notochord cells along the axis of the spine after embryogenesis.
+Ecchordosis physaliphora is a congenital benign hamartomatous lesion derived from notochord remnants, usually located in the retroclival prepontine region, but can be found anywhere from the skull base to the sacrum.

 There has been some controversy as to whether intradural chordoma and large ecchordosis physaliphora are different entities.
-Some authors (Wolfe et al.) proposed the name intradural chordoma for all intradural notochord remnant lesions 8.
-Others (Rodriguez et al.) proposed than all intradural notochord remnant lesions should be called ecchodrosis physaliphora, until chordoma are pathologically proven to arise from the intradural compartment 9.
-However, they are currently considered distinct pathologies with common origin.
+Some authors (such as Wolfe et al.) proposed the name 'intradural chordoma' for all intradural notochordal remnant lesions 8.
+Others (such as Rodriguez et al.) proposed that all intradural notochordal remnant lesions should be called ecchordosis physaliphora, until chordoma are pathologically proven to arise from the intradural compartment 9.
+However, they are considered distinct pathologies with a common origin.

 Clinical presentation